Friend, God loves you!

 B. Start talking (praying) to God.

-and where the people love to worship the Lord.
-Check out their “Doctrinal Statement” or “Beliefs” on their website.
-The church should hold to doctrines very similar to ours, which are held widely by Christian churches all over the world.
-If they have a new believer’s class, sign up to attend.
-Please steer clear of Mormon (“Latter Day Saints”) and Jehovah Witness churches.
-These groups claim to be Christian, but they teach many things contrary to the Bible.
+Check out the church’s “Doctrinal Statement” or “Beliefs” on their website.
+If they don’t clearly lay out their beliefs, stay away.
+The church should hold to doctrines similar to ours.
+These are held widely by Christian churches all over the world.
+If the church has a new believer’s class, sign up to attend.
+Please steer clear of Mormon (“Latter Day Saints”) and Jehovah’s Witnesses churches.
+These groups claim to be Christian, but they espouse many unbiblical doctrines.

-who can encourage you and be a blessing to you in your new relationship with Jesus.
-If you have friends or family members who are Christians, call or email them and let them know of the decision you have made.
-They will rejoice and be praying for you.
-And let us know as well…
+It’s important to find other Christians who can encourage you and be a blessing to you in your new relationship with Jesus.
+If you have friends or family members who are Christians, let them know of the decision you’ve made.
+They will rejoice and pray for you.
+And let me know of your decision as well.